Taxation & International Structures

 The amendments to the Maltese fiscal laws in 2007, in line with an agreement reached with the European Union, offer a revamped system of corporate tax refunds.

 A Maltese company is subject to tax on its profits at the rate of 35%.
 When the company pays a dividend to its shareholder, no withholding of tax or further tax is due on the dividend.
 Under the new tax refund system introduced in January 2007, a tax refund is applicable upon the distribution of profits from the Malta Tax Account and Foreign Income Account.
-Therefore the shareholders of a Maltese company may claim a refund of part of the tax, and in some cases all of the tax, which was paid at corporate level, out of profits which are not derived from immovable property situated in Malta.
+Therefore the shareholders of a Maltese company may claim a refund of part of the tax and in some cases all of the tax, which was paid at a corporate level, out of profits which are not derived from immovable property situated in Malta.

 The extent of the refund depends on the nature and source of profits.
 The law provides for 4 types of refunds depending on the nature of the profits:

 - 6/7thsrefund – refund of 30% of 35% tax producing a tax liability of 5% typically due to trading profits

 - 5/7ths refund – refund of 25% due in respect of passive interest & royalties